 Wildfires pose extreme danger to those living in or around dry mountainous areas.
 Wildfires burn more than a million acres of land each year.
 In 2005, that number reached more than 8.5 million acres!
 Eighty percent of wildfires are cause by people, and while most are caused accidently, most are preventable.

 Wildfires can grow out of control very quickly and are difficult to contain, especially in windy conditions.
 For those living in wildfire prone areas, its important to be prepared.
-Preperations take time and involve clearing brush and createing a clear zone around your home. wildfire can not only turn homes into burning cinders, but they can impact power and other utilities in the area.
+Preparations take time and involve clearing brush and creating a clear zone around your home. wildfire can not only turn homes into burning cinders, but they can impact power and other utilities in the area.
 Exit routes may be blocked or cut off due to the fire or emergency equipment.
 In some cases, residents may be asked to evacuate.
 In any of these cases, being prepared and having a portable Emergency Preparedness Kit is essential.

 Important Tips for Surviving a Wildfire